 In general, Pinot Grigio alcohol levels tend to hover in the moderate zone of 12-14% ABV (alcohol by volume).

 Pinot Grigio Is Great, So What's With the Negativity?

 It's worth noting that Pinot Grigio got a bit of a bad reputation starting in the 1970s when wine producers struggled to keep up with demand in the U.S. As with anything that quickly explodes in popularity, quality control dwindled.
 The result was a surge of subpar vinos that ended up tainting the market for this otherwise wonderful wine.

 Fortunately, there are plenty of good Pinot Grigios to be had — you just have to pay attention to where they're produced.
 Avoid ultra-cheap, commercially produced brands that aren't transparent about where (or how) the grapes are grown.
 These are much more likely to lack character and contain chemical additives, sweeteners, and preservatives.

 Pro tip: Always read labels and do your research.
-Look for clean crafted wines that are made in lower yields without chemical ingredients.
+Look for clean wines that are made in lower yields without chemical ingredients.
 For a deliciously sparkling dry white wine, you can't go wrong with our Usual Wines Brut, made in small batches from sustainably grown grapes.
 Just sayin'.